jschmid1/cross-repo-cherrypick-action/README.md

 Specifies how the action should deal with merge commits on the merged pull request.

-- When set to `fail` the backport fails when the action detects one or more merge commits.
+- When set to `fail` the cherry-pick fails when the action detects one or more merge commits.
 - When set to `skip` the action only cherry-picks non-merge commits, i.e. it ignores merge commits.
   This can be useful when you [keep your pull requests in sync with the base branch using merge commits](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/keeping-your-pull-request-in-sync-with-the-base-branch).